tkeemon/edx-documentation/en_us/shared/glossary/glossary.rst

 **Subsection**

-  A division that represents a topic in your course, or another organizing principle.
-Subsections are found inside sections and contain units.
+  A division in the course outline that represents a topic in your course, such as a lesson or another organizing principle.
+Subsections are defined inside sections and contain units.
-  Subsections can also be called "lessons."

   For more information, see `Developing Course Subsections`_.